 A Bluemotion version of this engine with 130hp will follow, while the GTI model will see its power increase by 10hp to 230hp in stock form and 245hp in Performance variants.

-VW also intends to replace the current six-speed DSG transmission with the seven-speed version again already in cars from Audi.
+VW also intends to replace the current six-speed automatic transmission with a seven-speed version – again, already in cars from Audi.

 The main focus of the new car however will be major increases in technology, particularly connectivity, in a bid to better compete with more recently launched cars from rival brands.

 VW states that it is ‘digitising’ the Golf with a completely new generation of infotainment systems.
-Topping these will be the Discover Pro system which features a larger 9.2-inch display screen and can be operated by gestures – VW saying that this is a first in the car’s segment.
-The previous 5-inch screens in lower spec models have been replaced by 6.5-inch versions.
+Topping these will be the Discover Pro system which features a larger nine-inch display screen and can be operated by gestures – VW saying that this is a first in the car’s segment.
+The previous five-inch screens in lower spec models have been replaced by six-inch versions.

 A larger range of online services and apps will also be available for the Golf, in ‘Connect’, ‘Security & Service’ and ‘Guide & Inform’ categories.